Success or failure comes down to a single click.

 The word “button” usually means a graphical image, just like “link” usually means text.
 However, smart developers create buttons that look like images but are built like links.

 Graphical buttons have problems…

 Code-based buttons have none of these problems.
 Since you can design lovely buttons using HTML and CSS, I can’t think of a single reason to make your button an image.

 Buttons made from HTML/CSS are sometimes called “bulletproof buttons” since they render everywhere, including emails.
 If your team doesn’t have time to help, no worries.
-Campaign Monitor created a tool that makes it easy for almost anyone to create bulletproof buttons.
+Here is a tool that makes it easy to create bulletproof buttons.

 Getting traffic is only half the battle; getting visitors to act is the other half.
 The click is the moment of truth and the button itself makes a huge difference.
 The little things can make a difference.